Making a Zipper

 - Top and Bottom Stops: again based on the chain size.
 Again these are based on chain size but outside of that there isn't much to choose from aside from color.

-- Pliers: I prefer a needle nose pliers for this but I wouldn’t recommend using your best pair.
-We’ll be yanking the teeth off the tape so a mediocre pair you have laying around is recommend as this can tend to strip the gripping grooves off the surface of the pliers.
+- f: I prefer a needle nose plier for this, but I wouldn't recommend using your best pair.
+We'll be yanking the teeth off the tape so a mediocre pair you have laying around is recommended as this can tend to strip the gripping grooves off the surface of the pliers.

 Now that we've got our supplies squared away, lets make our zippers!
 Start by cutting off a length of your continuous chain.
 You'll want to either match the length of the piece you're sewing the zipper to, or make it a bit longer and I highly recommend using a pair of scissors you don't care about as you'll need to cut through the metal section.